MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/Remove-MgUserMessageExtension.md

 ## SYNOPSIS
 Delete an open extension (openTypeExtension object) from the specified instance of a resource.
 For the list of resources that support open extensions, see the table in the Permissions section.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaUserMessageExtension](/powershell/module/Microsoft.Graph.Beta.Mail/Remove-MgBetaUserMessageExtension?view=graph-powershell-beta)

 ## SYNTAX